-The Pickering selection panel will choose approximately 90 finalists by the end of November.
-Program staff will communicate decisions by email to both successful and unsuccessful applicants by the end of November.
-Candidates selected for final consideration will be invited toparticipate in a virtual interview and a written exercise between December 15-16, 2020.
-The program will complete the selection process and make offers to 45 fellows by late December 2020.
+The Pickering selection panel will choose approximately 90 finalists by the mid-November.
+Program staff will communicate the Pickering selection panel's decisions by email to successful and unsuccessful applicants by the end of November.
+Program staff will invite candidates selected for final consideration to participate in a virtual interview and a written exercise between November 13-16, 2023.
+The program will complete the selection process and make offers to 45 fellows by Mid-November 2023.

 Select the appropriate online program that best suits your application (eligibility information is specific to each program).
 Click on the "Register" link and complete and submit the registration form.